House of Ash and Bone Cover Concept

 We had our entire lives ahead of us.
 She would see me walk at graduation, meet my first girlfriend and embarrass me by telling her all the silly things I did growing up.
 She would cry at my wedding, be there for her grandchildren, be there for it all.
 Now… I’m empty.
 I am nothing.
 She is dying.
 She will die.

 “Son, we need to have a serious conversation.”
 My mother once said as she sat at the dining room table.
 Her hand reached out, asking me to sit.
 “I want to talk to you about something important.
-I hope that this is still a long way from now,” She looked into my eyes, “but in less than two years you will be out of school.
+I hope that this is still a long way from now,” she looked into my eyes, “but in less than two years you will be out of school.
 You will begin your own life, without me, and you and I need to be clear with what my wishes are in case... in case something happens to me.”
 Her face serious.

 “What do you mean?”